Special Subject Classes (1st - 8th Grade)

 SPANISH

-World language learning in Waldorf Schools promotes a love for other languages and develops students’ ability to communicate and become culturally sensitive to others.
-Lessons are built so that head, heart, and hands are integrated and engaged through songs, poems, games, and art to fully enrich their personal development.
+World language learning at Spring River promotes a love for other languages and develops students’ ability to communicate and become culturally sensitive to others.
+Lessons are built so that the head, heart, and hands are integrated and engaged through songs, poems, games, and art to enrich their personal development fully.

-Total Physical Response (TPR) is a great tool for teaching basic Spanish vocabulary to beginning learners, and this method is employed by our World Languages teachers.
+Total Physical Response (TPR) is an excellent tool for teaching basic Spanish vocabulary to beginning learners, and this method is employed by our World Languages teachers.
 “It’s a movement-based technique for teaching new vocabulary or phrases.
 In fact, the TPR process mimics the way infants learn their native language.”
 (Homeschool Spanish Academy)

 Our Spanish curriculum aims to develop Spanish vocabulary and language structure at the same time as exposing diverse students to a variety of cultures and experiences worldwide.
 Grammar is taught in the context of oral communication.
-In every single grade, Spring River School fosters a multicultural experience for students, by learning about Spanish-speaking countries, their traditions and major celebrations.
+Spring River School fosters a multicultural experience for students in every grade by learning about Spanish-speaking countries, their traditions, and major celebrations.
 We believe strongly that providing a positive language experience fosters openness to the sounds, culture, history, and people.

 Dia de los Muertos